beckn/protocol-specifications/docs/BECKN-007-The-XInput-Schema.md

 - An XInput object that contains a single form hosted on a URL.
 This form should open in a browser and not natively rendered on the BAP

 # 8. Example Workflows
-## 8.1 External Forms
-In the following set of examples the BAP user has to go to an external website to fill and submit a form
-### 8.1.1 : Discovery of a job and applying on employer's career portal
+#### 8.1.1 Discovery of a job and redirecting to employer's career portal to finish application.
 In this example, a BPP returns a catalog of jobs as a response to a `search` request.
-The Item object in the Job catalog will look like this.
+The `Item` object in the Job catalog will look like this.

 ```
 {